What Is a Good Entry Level Salary?

 A flexible and adaptable approach to finances and where one lives could make the transition to post-college life more manageable.

-Learning how to make a budget can also go a long way toward covering common expenses—even when one’s starting salary leaves a few zeroes to be desired.
+Learning how to make a budget can also go a long way toward covering common expenses — even when one’s starting salary leaves a few zeroes to be desired.
 That said, there’s only so much instant ramen to eat or cups of coffee to skip out on.

 For those feeling weighed down by student loans while earning an entry level salary, additional options exist.
-Those with outstanding federal student loans, for example, may qualify for income-driven repayment plans, loan forgiveness for public service, or deferment.
+Those with outstanding federal student loans, for example, may qualify for income-driven repayment plans, loan forgiveness for public service, or student loan deferment.

 SoFi refinances both federal and private student loans, offering no application fees and no prepayment penalties.
-Those who refinance their student loans through SoFi get access to a wide range of exclusive member benefits, including career coaching, financial advice, and more—at no additional cost.
+Those who refinance their student loans through SoFi get access to a wide range of exclusive member benefits, including career coaching, financial advice, and more — at no additional cost.

 SoFi Student Loan Refinance